CSB5/OPERA-MS/README.md

 # Running OPERA-MS

 ### Inputs
-OPERA-MS takes short and long reads as inputs.
+OPERA-MS takes short and long reads fastq files as inputs.

-1) A long read file to be used in scaffolding (e.g. sample_files/sample_long_read.fastq).
+1) A long read fastq files to be used in scaffolding and gap-filling (e.g. sample_files/sample_long_read.fastq).
-2) Paired end reads to be used in scaffolding (e.g. sample_files/lib_1_1.fa, test_dataset/sample_R1.fastq.gz).
+2) Paired end reads fastq to be used for contig assembly and scaffolding (e.g. test_dataset/sample_R1.fastq.gz, test_dataset/sample_R2.fastq.gz).
 3) Optionally, contigs assembled from short reads can be provided (e.g. sample_files/sample_contigs.fasta).

 ### Executing OPERA-MS

-OPERA-MS requires the specfication of a configuration file that will indicate path to the input files and the option used for the assembly.
-To run OPERA-MS, write `perl /path/to/OPERA-MS/OPERA-MS.pl <config file>`.
+OPERA-MS requires the specfication of a configuration file that will indicate the path to the input files and the options used during the assembly steps.
+To run OPERA-MS, write `perl /path/to/OPERA-MS/OPERA-MS.pl <config file> 2> log.err`.

 ### Configuration File Specification